 Under the terms of its current Charter, the Compensation Committee's responsibilities include, in part, determining and approving salary and bonus levels and equity award grants with respect to executive officers, determining and approving equity award grants with respect to all employees and pools of grants therefor, and reviewing and proposing to the Board of Directors changes in director compensation.
-In carrying out these responsibilities, the Compensation Committee views all components of executive officer compensation for consistency with the Compensation Committee's compensation philosophy and strategy as well as relevant compensation guidelines.
+In carrying out these responsibilities, the Compensation Committee reviews all components of executive officer compensation for consistency with the Compensation Committee's compensation philosophy and strategy as well as relevant compensation guidelines.
 In addition, the Compensation Committee is responsible for retaining and approving the compensation of any compensation advisers and evaluating the independence of any such compensation advisers.
 The Compensation Committee may delegate duties or responsibilities to subcommittees or to one member of the Compensation Committee.
-Mr. Rubino (Chair), Ms. Hagen and Dr. Gilman were members of the Compensation Committee during the fiscal year ended December 31, 2018.
-During the fiscal year ended December 31, 2018, the Compensation Committee had be subcommittee and the subcommittee and subcommittee and the subcommittee and the subcommittee and the su
+Mr. Rubino (Chair), Ms. Hagen and Dr. Gilman were members of the Compensation Committee during the fiscal year ended December 31, 2019.
+During the fiscal year ended December 31, 2019, the Compensation Committee held six (6) meetings.
+All members of our Compensation Committee are independent (as independence is defined in Rule 5605(a)(2) of the NASDAQ listing standards).
+The Compensation Committee acts pursuant to a written Charter, a current copy of which is available on the Investor Relations page of our website, www.vcel.com, and by following the Corporate Governance link.